Bartlett Springboard 2015

 Student Code of Behaviour:

-All students are expected to abide by the UCL Code of Behaviour, which can be found at on the UCL Union website.
+All students are expected to abide by the UCL Code of Behaviour, which can be found at www.ucl.ac.uk/dean-of-students/conduct.
 We ask that you treat each other, the staff and any property belonging to staff, other students, or the School and College with due respect, care and consideration.

 Deposit, Cancellations and Refunds:

-The information given above is accurate at the time of publication, however, The Bartlett School of Architecture reserves the right to cancel or amend the described courses as circumstances dictate.
+The information given above is accurate at the time of publication, however, The Bartlett reserves the right to cancel or amend the described courses as circumstances dictate.